masa16/pwrake/README.md

 ## Note for Gfarm

-* Gfarm file-affinity scheduling is achieved by `gfwhere-pipe` script included in Pwrake.
+* Gfarm file-affinity scheduling is achieved by `gfwhere-pipe` script bundled in the Pwrake package.
-  This script access to `libgfarm.so.1` through Fiddle (a Ruby's standard module) since Pwrake v2.2.7.
+  This script accesses `libgfarm.so.1` through Fiddle (a Ruby's standard module) since Pwrake ver.2.2.7.
-  Please make accessible to `libgfarm.so.1` by setting environment variable `LD_LIBRARY_PATH`.
+  Please set the environment variable `LD_LIBRARY_PATH` correctly to find `libgfarm.so.1`.

 ## Scheduling with Graph Partitioning